shuttle-hq/shuttle/examples/rocket/authentication/README.md

 # Issue and verify JWT for authentication
-This example shows how to use [Rocket request guards](https://rocket.rs/v0.5-rc/guide/requests/#request-guards) for authentication with [JWTs](https://jwt.io/).
+This example shows how to use [Rocket request guards](https://rocket.rs/v0.5-rc/guide/requests/#request-guards) for authentication with [JSON Web Tokens](https://jwt.io/) (JWT for short).
-The idea is that all requests authenticate first at https://authentication-rocket-app.shuttleapp.rs/login to get a JWT token.
+The idea is that all requests authenticate first at https://authentication-rocket-app.shuttleapp.rs/login to get a JWT.
-Then the JWT token is sent with all requests requiring authentication using the HTTP header `Authorization: Bearer <token>`.
+Then the JWT is sent with all requests requiring authentication using the HTTP header `Authorization: Bearer <token>`.

-This example uses the [`jsonwebtoken`](https://github.com/Keats/jsonwebtoken) which supports symmetric and asymmtric secret encoding, build in validations, and most JWT algorithms.
+This example uses the [`jsonwebtoken`](https://github.com/Keats/jsonwebtoken) which supports symmetric and asymmetric secret encoding, built-in validations, and most JWT algorithms.
 However, this example only makes use of symmetric encoding and validation on the expiration claim.

 ## Structure